-Authorities have said that the majority of 12 people indicted earlier this year traveled to Florida to obtain the prescriptions.
+Authorities say the majority of 12 people indicted last year traveled to Florida to obtain the prescriptions.